Yaxuan-w/IssueTrackerRawPOSIX/timeline.md

   - merge 3 tests file into 1 (merge stderr&stdout)
   - merge 3 runtime scripts into 1
   - move pipe-cages.c to total_runtime/scripts/unsafe-pipe.c
+- Finished -c=5 tests for rawposix / lind / unsafe / native and generated results.
+Talked with Nick and found that there's some huge error bars, and we decided to increase times of runs.
+- Finished:
+  - make clean file
+  - create separate scripts for compilation
+- Start running -c=50 tests for lind / unsafe / native
+- New scripts didn't get response from rawposix

 ## 8/12/2024